 The term Asura is linguistically related to the Ahuras of Indo-Iranian people and pre-Zoroastrianism era.
 In both religions, Ahura, Vouruna and Daeva of pre-Zoroastrianism (Asura, Baruna and Deva of Dharmism) are found, but their roles are on opposite sides.
 That is, Ahura evolves to represent the good in pre-Zoroastrianism, while Asura evolves to represent the bad in Vedic religion, while Daeva evolves to represent the bad in pre-Zoroastrianism, while Deva evolves to represent the good in Vedic religion.
 This contrasting roles have led some scholars to deduce that there may have been wars in proto-Indo-European communities, and their gods and demons evolved to reflect their differences.
 In the Atlantis context, there was a war between Atlantis and “the Athens” (a borrowed name).
 The Asuras/Ahuras could be analogous to the Atlantean while the Devas/Daevas were “the Athenian”.

 Please notice also the linguistic resemblance between Asura and Osiris in the above ancient records of Egypt.
 Osiris or Atlas have their thrones on the central lands.
+Note that Osiris was originally the god of water and vegetation.
 Therefore we can speculate that Asura, Osiris and Atlas are the same person.
 The name Atlantis was derived from Atlas, Neserser from Osiris and therefore Nusasura from Asura.

 Lemuria and Mu are sometimes distinct and sometimes interchangeable names for a legendary lost continent, which, according to its proponents, existed in the Atlantic, Indian or Pacific Oceans and had many of the attributes associated with Atlantis.
 The mysterious lost lands of Lemuria and Mu were conceived of during the 19th century, when the theory of evolution was introduced and was among the advances in the sciences that challenged conventional ways of understanding life.
 Archaeological discoveries among the ruins of the Egyptians, Maya and other societies were forcing new interpretations of history, and radical forms of mysticism, such as theosophy, were becoming popular.